I had a dream!

 1. A good developer should be interested

-I can't picture a good web developer without a minimum amount of interest about web development.
-It's primordial on the long run: interest will keep you learning and not get bored.
+I can’t picture a good web developer without a minimum of interest about web development.
+It’s primordial on the long run: interest will help you to continue to progress and not get bored.

 2. A good developer should be curious